input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 ### 4. Recommended Parameter values

-There are **two categories of parameters** in the Phalanx protocol that Cardano governance will need to oversee.
+There are **two categories of parameters** in the Φalanx protocol that Cardano governance will need to oversee.
 The first category concerns the **VDF parameters**, which are essential to maintaining the protocol’s cryptographic security.
-The second concerns the **total time budget** \$T\_\Phi\$ that will be required from SPOs during the **Computation Phase**.
+The second concerns the **total time budget** $T_\Phi$ that will be required from SPOs during the **Computation Phase**.

 The goal of this section is to provide **recommended values** for these parameters along with the **rationale** behind their selection, so that governance is well-equipped to **adjust them over time** in response to advances in adversarial computational power.

 #### 4.1 VDF Security Parameters λ and ρ

-The VDF component in Phalanx relies on class group security, which is parameterized by two values:
+The VDF component in Φalanx relies on class group security, which is parameterized by two values:

 - $`\lambda`$, the **class group security parameter**, and
-- $`\rho`$, the **grinding resistance parameter**, newly introduced in the Phalanx design.
+- $`\rho`$, the **grinding resistance parameter**, newly introduced in the Φalanx design.

 Several combinations of $`\lambda`$ and $`\rho`$ are considered in the literature, depending on the desired level of paranoia or efficiency.
 Based on the recommendations from the paper [Trustless Unknown-Order Groups]((https://arxiv.org/pdf/2211.16128)), we highlight the following trade-offs: